milvus-io/milvus_cli/README.md

       The vectors of search data(the length of data is number of query (nq), the dim of every vector in data must be equal to vector field’s of collection.
-You can also import a csv file with out headers): examples/import_csv/search_vectors.csv
+You can also import a CSV file without headers): examples/import_csv/search_vectors.csv

       The vector field used to search of collection (vector): vector